| Title: | Non-Linear Mendelian Randomization On Partially Summarized Data |

 extra_statistics |

-This will add a second output reporting extra statistics for each strata.
-These include the true max and min of each strata (regardless of strata_bound setting) and the f statistic and p-value for the regressions |
+This will add a second output reporting extra statistics for each stratum.
+These include the true max and min of the strata (regardless of strata_bound setting) and the F statistic and p-value for the regressions. |

 report_GR |

-This will add the Gelman-Rubin statistics for each strata to the output.
-Note this only works if strata_method="ranked". |
+This will add the Gelman-Rubin statistics for each stratum

 report_het |